rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/04-cw-validator-reviews.md

 ## Modify the Module

 The contract is complete but we need to pass the data into the contract from the chain.
-This is done through the cosmos-sdk reviews module generated earlier.
+This is done through the sdk reviews module generated earlier.
 The module will be updated to include the wasm contract and the endblocker will be updated to pass the validator data to the contract.

 ### Setup the Keeper